Core-Bioinformatics/ClustAssess/README.md

 * stringr
 * uwot

-To use all data-driven assessment methods, and run all examples and vignettes, the following packages are also needed:
+To use all stability-based assessment methods, and run all examples and vignettes, the following packages are also needed:

 * knitr
 * rmarkdown